insightsengineering/JointSurvivalModels.jl/paper/paper.md

 Notice that the link coefficient $\gamma$ was sampled around the true value $0.01$ with a small variance.
 The survival and population parameters are well represented by the posterior samples indicated by the $\hat r$ value close to one and the relative closeness of the mean to the true parameter.

-Additionally, `JointModels.jl` implements the generation of random samples of a joint distribution.
+Additionally, `JointSurvivalModels.jl` implements the generation of random samples of a joint distribution.
 This allows the creation of posterior predictive checks, simulations, or individual predictions \autoref{fig:ind_pred} using `Turing.jl`, which are a major step in a Bayesian workflow when validating a model [@BayesianWorkflow].

 ![The figure showcases individual posterior prediction for the mixed effects longitudinal sub-model alongside the longitudinal observations.
 The figure also shows the individual survival predictions conditioned on survival until the last measurement based on the joint survival distribution.
 The light-colored ribbons represent the 95% quantile of the posterior predictions while the line represents the median.
 To create the posterior predictions the above `Turing.jl` model was used. \label{fig:ind_pred}](individual_prediction.svg){ width=80% }